Login or Register for FREE!

 Last edited by qubit.
 Register to edit

-Tags: ohm's law electrical current math resistance electromotive force (voltage) arrl chapter 3 arrl module 4
+Tags: ohm's law electrical current math resistance electromotive force (voltage) section1.3

 What is the current through a 24-ohm resistor connected across 240 volts?